About the Inquiry

 After the hearings Lord Bracadale will consider all the evidence and publish a report, laying out his findings and conclusions.
 The report can also make recommendations aimed at preventing deaths in similar circumstances.

-You can read more about how public inquiries work on our FAQ page.
+You can read more about public inquiries on our FAQ page.